AndreyPolyan/de_pet_templates/README.md

 - **Source Code**: Scripts for data processing, ingestion, and transformations.
 - **Infrastructure as Code (if applicable)**: Docker and configuration files for setting up the environment.
 - **Documentation (if applicable)**: Step-by-step instructions to deploy and run the projects.

-These projects serve as practical examples of data engineering workflows, covering batch and real-time processing, data modeling, and ETL orchestration.